fossadev/fossabot-docs/docs/variables/charity.md

 ## $(charity.remaining)

-Returns the amount left to raise for the current fundraising goal set for the Charity campaign running in the channel.
+Returns the amount left to raise to reach the current fundraising goal set for the charity campaign running on the channel.

 #### Parameters